3 Reasons To Keep A Rooster In Your Flock

 Flocks with roosters in charge tend to have fewer pecking order issues.
 Yes, keeping more than one rooster in a flock means you will have the potential of some serious rooster fights, but if you watch closely, there will be a dominant rooster with his preferred hens, and then the other roosters with their preferred hens.
 As long as there is plenty of space for each sub-flock to have their own areas, a large flock with several roosters is not usually an issue.
 I currently have 3 roosters with 75 hens and everyone gets along peacefully.

 I hope you will consider having a rooster in your flock.
-They are handsome, important leaders in a flock and serve a purpose.
+If you are unsure which breed to add to your flock, be sure to take a look at our blog on the friendliest rooster breeds.
+You won’t regret adding one, as they are handsome, important leaders in a flock and serve a purpose.
 What kind of rooster do you have in your flock?
 Tell us about him in the comments below!

 Related Posts You Might Like